 Manufacturing process management (MPM) and model-based manufacturing (MbM) bridge the gap between the virtual design realm and the physical product/process manufacturing realm as part of an organized software architecture.
 These technologies are not only applied within the four walls of a plant or a corporation's multiple manufacturing sites.
 They can be applied holistically, with workflow to manage multiple recipe variants and labeling change/requirements, and/or handle certificates of compliance (CoCs) and certificates of analysis (CoAs) from suppliers.

-Gartner defines multienterprise collaboration networks (MCNs) as solutions that support a community of trading partners of any tier and type that need to coordinate and execute on business processes extending across multiple enterprises.
-Gartner considers cloud-based MCNs to be a key technology to coordinate, orchestrate and automate an organization’s extended supply chain within the overall business ecosystem they operate in.
-The key capabilities of MCN solutions include three layers: Network representation and management, Application functions, Embedded analytics and intelligence.
+Gartner defines multienterprise collaboration networks (MCNs) as solutions that support a community of trading partners of any tier and type that need to coordinate and execute on business processes that extend across multiple enterprises.
+Gartner considers cloud-based MCNs to be a key technology for organizations of any industry, geography, size and maturity, implemented to coordinate, automate, orchestrate and transform an organization’s extended supply chain within the overall business ecosystem.

 Supervisory control and data acquisition (SCADA) software is essential for industries such as manufacturing, energy and utilities, transportation etc. to control the processes, collect & monitor real-time data, and communicate system issues.
 The software communicates with devices such as programmable logic controllers (PLCs) and Remote Terminal Units (RTUs) to interact with industrial equipment and processes.
 SCADA software can be run virtually, which allows the operator to supervise the industrial processes even from a distant location.
 The software provides real-time data insights through Human Machine Interface (HMI) to maximize efficiency, reduce overhead costs, and streamline operations.
 The software also warns the operator of any hazardous conditions such as blocked processes and failing systems.